moss-l/bhs-js-testing/NOTES.md

 x ⟹ 11
 ```

-Because assigning the value of a variable with something added to it
+Because assigning a new value to a variable derived from the current
-is a relatively common thing to want to do, there are two special
+value is a relatively common thing to want to do, there are some
-assignment operators that change the value of a variable using it's
+special assignment operators that change the value of a variable using
-current value.
-The `++` operator increments the value of a variable by
+it's current value.
+A couple that you may need soon are the `++`
-one and the `+=` operator assigns a new value to a variable, adding a
+operator which increments the value of a variable by one and the `+=`
-number to the current value.
+operator which increments a variable by a given amount.

 ```
 x = 10